Skip to main content

 Visa Extension Costs and Timelines

-Visa TypeExtension Cost (as of 2023)Standard Processing TimeExpedited Option
+Visa TypeExtension Cost (as of early 2026 — always verify current amounts with the official authority)Standard Processing TimeExpedited Option

 Skilled Worker Visa£719Up to 8 weeksPriority service available